Nurse holds the feet of a premature infant

 Since 1998, we have worked on behalf of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) to conduct research aimed at saving the lives of premature babies.

-Formed in 1986, the NRN is a cooperative group of 15 academic medical centers from across the country that conduct clinical research to investigate the safety and effectiveness of treatments for sick or premature newborn babies.
-The NRN disseminates research findings to fellow practitioners and scientists with the goals of improving clinical practices and reducing deaths and illnesses associated with premature birth and newborn diseases.
+Formed in 1986, the NRN is a cooperative group of 15 academic medical centers comprising 39 Neonatal Intensive Care Units (NICUs) from across the country that conduct clinical research to investigate the safety and effectiveness of treatments for sick (often extremely premature) newborn babies.
+The NRN disseminates research findings to fellow practitioners and scientists with the goals of improving clinical practices and reducing deaths and illnesses associated with premature birth and other newborn diseases.

 Providing Statistical Leadership and Essential Operational Support

 We advance the scientific impact of the NRN by collaborating to develop, implement, and monitor rigorous multicenter studies.
-For example, we assisted with a study that found hypothermia is an effective therapy for birth asphyxia, which can lead to severe brain damage.
-We not only provided the statistical design for the study, but we also implemented randomization as well as data management systems and participated in the data analyses.
+For example, we assisted with a study that found hypothermia is an effective therapy for neonatal encephalopathy, which can lead to severe brain damage.
+We developed the statistical design for the study, implemented randomization as well as data management systems, monitored patient safety during the study and led the data analyses.

-In addition, we develop innovative trial designs to address the unique challenges in neonatal trials.
+We routinely develop innovative trial designs to address the unique challenges in neonatal trials.
 The rarity of some diseases affecting newborns often makes designing an appropriately sized study difficult.
 For example, when studying the effects of cooling to reduce the risk of moderate and severe hypoxic-Ischemic encephalopathy—brain injury due to asphyxia—in premature infants, a limited population of infants from which to enroll study participants posed a challenge.
-As a solution, we utilized a Bayesian design based on a similar trial in full-term infants to develop a reasonable and effective study with a limited sample size.
+As a solution, we utilized a Bayesian design based on the previous trial in full-term infants to develop a reasonable and effective study with a limited sample size.

 Research Findings that Save Lives

-RTI continues to collaborate as part of the NRN—developing studies to examine therapies for sepsis, anemia, and lung disease, and studying the effects of donor human milk compared to formula in improving developmental outcomes for extremely premature babies.
+RTI continues to collaborate as part of the NRN—developing studies to examine therapies for reducing death, brain injury, lung disease, and other rare conditions such as congenital diaphragmatic hernia in newborns.